Listen to this blog

 Once you are done with all the steps, a dialogue box will welcome you to your pro account.
 Now you will be able to see the “Analytics” section in your Settings menu.

 The next step is to dive into your Analytics section.
-The analytics section of TikTok is divided into three tabs: Overview, Content, and Followers.
+TikTok’s analytics section is divided into three tabs: Overview, Content, and Followers.

 To find out when is the best time to post on TikTok, you will first need to identify where your audience lives.

-Identifying the top territories where your audience resides is crucial in finding out the best time to post, especially when catering to a global audience across time zones.
+Identifying the top territories where your audience resides is crucial in finding out the best time to post on TikTok, especially when catering to a global audience across time zones.

 It will allow you to settle for a common time across multiple time zones when most of your audience will be online to gobble down your content.